revolunet/django-extjs/README.md

   - Django code to render your forms as extjs
   - ExtJs helpers to load/save your forms and models
+  - Django code to generate full json to render ExtJS grids with paging (metaData + data)
-  - A special ExtJs json parser
+  - A special ExtJs json parser (special ExtJs keywords handling)

 **Features :**